MosaKasem/Linnaeus-University-Courses/README.md

 ----

 ### The purpose of this project
-1. Showcase my past and first experience in the programming world
-2. CV-starter, well there is progress, and there is always room for progress.
+1. For me and to inspire others.

 ### Whats in this project?!
-My school assignments and projects att Linnaeus University.
+My solution for the school assignments and projects att Linnaeus University.
 Studied webb programming, a 2 years long program that can be extended with a third year for Master's and Master's level.
 Currently studying web science for the third year.

 ### Why?!
 Why not?!

+#### For students
+You may take inspiration.
+Perhaps adapt to come up with a better solution.
+Do not copy the solutions, that wont help.